ravener/libgdx-termux/README.md

 Feel free to contribute any useful changes to the scripts or the project layout.

+### TODO
+Some additional things I'd like to work on:

+- [ ] Desktop support.
+Create `.jar` files runnable on desktop too.
+- [ ] Ant file.
+Allow the option for users to use `ant` if they wish

 ## Credits
 Game is based on the [example from libGDX wiki](https://libgdx.com/wiki/start/a-simple-game) and I do not own the assets provided.

+Assets credits:

+  * water drop sound by junggle, see <http://www.freesound.org/people/junggle/sounds/30341/>
+  * rain by acclivity, see <http://www.freesound.org/people/acclivity/sounds/28283/>
+  * droplet sprite by mvdv, see <https://www.box.com/s/peqrdkwjl6guhpm48nit>
+  * bucket sprite by mvdv, see <https://www.box.com/s/605bvdlwuqubtutbyf4x>